Assessing the Risks of Meconium-stained Liquor

 • Avoid any interventions that are associated with fetal distress, such as ARM, the use of syntocinon/pitocin, or directed pushing.

-Safer Care Victoria (2021) also comment on the following areas of uncertainty in clinical practice, suggesting that:
+Safer Care Victoria (2016) also comment on the following areas of uncertainty in clinical practice, suggesting that:

-Ongoing Care of Infants Born Through Meconium-Stained Liquor
+Ongoing Care of Infants Born Through Meconium-stained Liquor

 Following birth, infants born through MSL may require ongoing care.